-I am Assistant Professor of Clinical Medical Sociology (in Psychiatry) at Columbia University and Research Scientist in the Division of Gender, Sexuality, and Health and New York State Psychiatric Institute.
-I take an intersectional, mixed-methods approach to examine social and structural inequities shaping minority health, well-being, and access to economic resources.
+I am Assistant Professor of Clinical Medical Sociology (in Psychiatry) at Columbia University and New York State Psychiatric Institute in the Division of Gender, Sexuality, and Health.
+I take an intersectional, mixed-methods approach to examine social and structural inequities shaping health, well-being, and access to economic resources among marginalized communities.
 My work is supported by a K01 award from NIMH.

-I am particularly motivated to understand—and develop interventions to address—how economic marginalization, race-, gender-, and sexuality-based oppression, and multi-level stigma drive gender and sexual minority health disparities.
+I am particularly motivated to understand—and develop interventions to address—how economic marginalization, race-, gender-, and sexuality-based oppression, and multi-level stigma drive health inequities among sexual and gender diverse people.
 I serve as a member of the NYC HIV Planning Group and strive to conduct community-driven health disparities research.

 From 2019 to 2022, I was a Postdoctoral Research Fellow in the NIMH T32 Program at the HIV Center.
 I completed a PhD in Sociology as well as a certificate in LGBTQ/Sexualities Studies at the University of Texas at Austin in 2019.